Are you confident in your knowledge of English? Pretty certain about what’s right and what’s wrong? Here’s a cautionary tale…

 But if a word doesn’t appear in every dictionary, that means it may not be acceptable everywhere, and it should be used with caution.

 I liked the word.
 But if I had seen it in my proofreading capacity, I would probably have changed it.
-However, it’s my job to keep on top of our evolving language, and I shall keep a sharp lookout for this word becoming more mainstream.
+However, it’s my job to keep on top of our changing language, and I shall keep a sharp lookout for this word becoming more mainstream.

 So… what was the word?

 The word was ‘unuseful’.
-You will have your opinions, and I’d love to hear them.
-And I can feel another blog post coming on…
+You will have your opinions, and I’d love to hear them!

 ……………………………………………………………………………………………….